 What are Persistent notifications?

-Persistent notifications can not be dismissed and are silent in nature thought it is being sent by the developer.
+Persistent notifications can not be dismissed and are silent in nature though it is being sent by the developer.
 Persistent notifications are passive notifications and do not require interaction from the user and are usually triggered to keep the users informed about their activity inside the app once they move away from it.
 Google removed the ability to dismiss persistent notifications, but these might reappear with Android 11.

 A good example of persistent notifications would be Google maps, which notifies you about the traffic in your area.
 Or the notification that prompts you about the weather.
 These notifications would only populate if for example an active navigation route is set and then you move away from the app.
 The notification automatically disappears once the app is closed.